farandal/excercise/README.md

 * Acceptance Criteria:

-1. Returns the 10 newest products. \n
+1. Returns the 10 newest products.
-2. For each product, needs to include the Product ID, Name, Description, Brand Name and the most recent Review for this product (including the User Name and Review Summary). \n
+2. For each product, needs to include the Product ID, Name, Description, Brand Name and the most recent Review for this product (including the User Name and Review Summary).
 3. Accepts an optional Brand ID parameter to filter the results.
-If a Brand ID provided, returns only products for that brand. \n
+If a Brand ID provided, returns only products for that brand.

 * Technical acceptance criteria: